kechangdev/Easychat/README.md

 Easychat is a simple chat application that consists of two main components: the Client and the Server.
 This project aims to provide a straightforward and efficient chat experience.

+~~In fact, this project is merely to fulfill a course requirement.~~

 ## Features

 - Real-time messaging